-Despite these ongoing economic pressures and the prospects of a UK and Global recession the board is confident that it will be able to weather the storm and maintain its good performance this year.
+Despite the ongoing economic pressures and the prospects of a UK and Global recession the board is confident that the Airport will be able to maintain its good performance this year.
+We thank our customers and our employees for their passion and commitment to the Airport and look forward to continuing the progress made in recent years.